Louisiana Federation of Teachers

 SB 143 by Sen. Bob Kostelka (R-Monroe) and Rep. Randal Gaines (D-LaPlace) prevents appointed officials from falsely certifying that the grant of an injunction would create a deficit.

 The issue was raised in 2012 when the LFT filed suit to overturn Act 2 of 2012, which created Gov. Jindal’s voucher scheme.
-LFT asked the court to enjoin the state from funding vouchers through the Minimum Foundation Program while a final decision was awaited from the Supreme Court.
+LFT asked the court to enjoin the state from funding vouchers through the Minimum Foundation Program while a final decision was awaited from the Supreme Court (learn more about the Uplift Legal Funding option for individuals and firms).
 But because administration officials claimed that enjoining the voucher scheme would create a budget deficit, the judge was powerless to enjoin the program.

 Under current law, the truthfulness of an affidavit like the one produced in 2012 cannot be questioned.
 SB 143 will allow courts to decide if an affidavit is factual.